 Darrin Cottle, PA-C, RD

 Darrin Cottle joined the ARUP Family Health Clinic in February 2014.
-Prior to becoming a physician assistant, he was a registered dietitian for seven years, working both clinically and in the community.
+Before becoming a physician assistant (PA), he was a registered dietitian for seven years, working both clinically and in the community.
 Darrin received his bachelor’s degree in health promotion and education, as well as a master’s degree in nutrition, from the University of Utah.
-His medical interests include primary care, pediatrics, urgent care, chronic disease management, and medical nutrition therapy.
+His medical interests include primary care, pediatrics, mental health, chronic disease management, LGBTQ+ care, and medical nutrition therapy.

 Scott Hanson, PA-C